🚀 See Middesk in action with an instant, self-guided demo

 Middesk is integrated directly into US government data sources to screen individual, business, and territories against all OFAC sanctions lists.
 That includes the SDN List as well as all lists on the Consolidated Non-SDN List.
 Middesk can also screen against sanctions lists from other US government agencies, such as the Bureau of Industry and Security (BIS) and the State Department.
 The information is refreshed daily, so organizations can find out about any changes to the watchlists on a regular basis.

 Middesk can also retrieve other information about businesses that’s critical for verifying identities and assessing B2B relationship risks.
-These include registration information (such as tax identifiers), industry classification, adverse media screening, web presence, formation document copies, litigation histories, and more.
+These include collecting registration information, finding tax identifiers via an EIN search, conducting industry classification, performing adverse media screening, analyzing and managing web presence, getting copies of formation documents, accessing litigation histories, and more.

 2. LSEG Data & Analytics